kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

-# 🔁 Phase Loop Dynamics — Structural Rhythm Architecture
+# 🔁 Phase Loop Dynamics — Unified Framework for Structural Rhythm Architecture

+> **A cross-disciplinary framework for detecting, measuring, and designing interaction timing.**

 > **A cross-disciplinary framework for detecting, measuring, and designing interaction timing.**